coolcarly/coolcarly.github.io/blog/2024/May/bread.md

 The initial recipe that I started with came from Nagi: [RecipeTinEats](https://www.recipetineats.com/easy-yeast-bread-recipe-no-knead/).

 First, I started off with a "no kneading" approach to bread making.
 Following the recipe exactly.
 In my first attempt, I did activate the yeast in warm water, using only 1 packet mixture (7 g).
 In the end, the bread was very tough to cut and very and very dense.
-But it was still pretty tasty.
+But it was still quite tasty.
+These bread flavours arise from fermentation.
+The high bread density is possibly attributed to a low water content.
+Thus, instead of using "cups" measurement, I went for weighing out the ingredients using a scale.

 A few days later, I used the recommended amount of yeast (2 tsp), weighed out the flour (450 g to be exact) and the water.
-I saw that the dough was still a bit doughy, so I added an extra 20 mL of water to the batch.
-It felt very soft and after allowing it to rise for several hours, I baked it according to the recipe instructions.
+I saw that the dough was still a bit "doughy", so I added an extra 20 mL of water to the batch.
+It was too sticky to be able to knead, yet it felt very soft and after allowing it to rise for several hours, I baked it using the dutch oven.
 NOTE: I was sure that it had risen well, when the dough was very bubbly on the surface and small movements of the bowl containing the dough resulted in a "jiggling" of the dough surface.
-This time, it grew or sprung more than the previous batch (likely due to the extra yeast) and was less dense than the last batch (owing to the excess water added).
+This time, it rose more than the previous batch (likely due to the extra yeast) and was less dense than the last batch (owing to the excess water added).

 ![second batch](./img/bread2.jpeg)

-There were other things I wanted to know.
-What is the impact of leaving the dough to sit for longer?
-What is the impact of kneading.
+There were other things I wanted to explore.
+For instance, what is the impact of leaving the dough to sit for longer?
+What is the impact of kneading?
 Therefore, the next batch that I made, was using the same contents as above only, I allowed the dough to sit for 3 hours at room temperature, then 2 days in the fridge (covered).
 The day before cooking, I pulled out the dough, moulded it into a ball and allowed it to sit covered in the fridge overnight.
 When I baked this loaf, it rose slightly more than the last batch, but was more porous as well.
-From what I understand, it seems that when you put the dough in the fridge, fermentation is slowed down to allow the development of more complex the flavours.
+From what I understand, it seems that when you put the dough in the fridge, fermentation is slowed down to allow the development of more complex flavours.

 ![third batch](./img/bread-3.jpeg)